nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `TeachingAssistantParser` should accept another case of command word `free` which eventually returns `FreeCommand` back to Logic Manager.

-This command is then executed to return `CommandResult` which is either shown on the command result field of the GUI as:
+This command is then executed to return `CommandResult` which is either shown on the result display of the GUI as:

 * "You're Free!"
 * Or "Sorry, you're not free.
 Entries occupying that time interval listed below!".
 The occupying entries are shown in